-They serve an incredible array of sweet treats, cakes and pasteries, along with freshly baked bread and barista coffee.
+They serve an incredible array of sweet treats, cakes and pastries, along with freshly baked bread and barista coffee.

 With a number of seats both inside and outside, you’re welcome to sit down and relax.
 We recommend doing exactly this, but also ordering a few extra treats to take away with you – you’ll thank us later.